 IFRS, amendments and interpretations in issue but not yet effective, or adopted IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors requires disclosure in respect of new IFRS, amendments and interpretations that are, or will be applicable after the accounting period.
-Standards, amendments and interpretations issued by the International Accounting Standards Board, but not yet effective that have not been early adopted, and which are relevant to HCPC are:
+Standards, amendments and interpretations issued by the International Accounting Standards Board, but not yet effective that have not been early adopted, and which are relevant to the HCPC are:

-- IFRS 9 Financial Instruments was issued in July 2014 and has a mandatory effective date of 1 January 2018.
-Given the relatively simple nature of HCPC's financial instruments (being payables, receivables and short- term deposits), there is no significant change to the accounting presentation of the financial statements.
-HCPC now reports its financial instruments under the new classifications. - IFRS 15 Revenue from contracts with customers was issued on 28 May 2014 and applies to an entity's first annual financial statements for a period beginning on or after 1 January 2018.
-The standard establishes the principles that an entity shall apply to report useful information about the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
-Under the current income recognition policy, renewal fees are recognised as deferred income and being released to the statement of comprehensive net expenditure in the period to which they relate, therefore no significant change is expected to the accounting policy and presentation of the financial statement. - IFRS 16 Leases was issued in January 2016.
-Subject to the FReM, HCPC will first be required to apply it in the 2019-20 financial statements, although earlier adoption may be permitted.
+• IFRS 16 - Leases was issued in January 2016.
+Subject to the FReM, the HCPC will first be required to apply it in the 2020-21 Financial statements, although earlier adoption may be permitted.
 IFRS 16 will require the recognition of all leases on balance sheet, including leases for rented office space.
 A lease liability and the related right of use asset will be recognised at the present value of the lease payments payable over the lease term.
-This will be a change of accounting treatment with a material impact on HCPC's financial statements.
-It is estimated that the right-of-use asset value will be approximately £6m as at 1 April 2019 and the impact on the statement of comprehensive net expenditure will be additional expenditure of approximately £167k in 2019-20.
+This will be a change of accounting treatment with a material impact on the HCPC's Financial statements.
+It is estimated that the right-of-use asset value will be approximately £5.5m as at 1 April 2020 and the impact on the statement of comprehensive net expenditure will be additional expenditure of approximately £150k in 2020-21.